nnellans/ado-pipelines-guide/README.md

   lockBehavior: string # optional, default value is runLatest. accepts only sequential or runLatest
   templateContext:  # additional Stage-related info you can pass into an extended template
   jobs:
-  - job: # standard job
+  - job: # traditional job
   - deployment: # deployment job
   - template: # job template